Rohit-Deshbhratar/SSIS_Practice/README.md

 and other for unselected data.

 ## 14. Charactermap Transformation
+Charactermap is used to transform input character.
+Operates only on column with string data.
+Charactermap transformation convert column data in place or add column tomtransform output and put converted data into new column.

+In this project we havw used "patients" table to convert first name in upper case and last name in lower case using Charactermap transformation.
 ## 15. Cache Transformation
 ## 16. Lookup Transformation
 ## 17. Lookup Transformation Scenarios